 Citigate Dewe Rogerson has conducted its biannual “FamFav” survey for over a decade, charting the institutional asset management trade press’ attitudes towards leading fund management companies, based on how familiar the company is to them and how favourable they feel towards the firm.

-Please get in touch to discuss how we can help support your financial research efforts.
+Please get in touch to discuss how we can help support your financial communications efforts.

 UK companies among the hardest hit by decline in analyst coverage, according to Citigate Dewe Rogerson’s 11th Annual IR Survey